 Physical Characteristics of the French Bulldog

 The iconic appearance of this breed makes him a popular dog.
-With a soulful expression and bat-like, over-size ears, he’s certainly a character.
+With soulful facial features and bat-like, oversized ears, he’s certainly a character.
 Sporting narrow hips and a broad chest, he is quite short but of a very stocky stature.
 The classic Bulldog smile with the top lip hanging over his bottom lip and a wrinkled face make him an endearing pet.
 Coat colours generally fit into either fawn, brindle or pied categories.
 Rarer colours do appear, however, with either blue or black and tan shades.

 Height: French Bulldogs generally don’t grow any taller than 12 inches

 Weight: An adult dog will weigh around 25 pounds

 French Bulldogs have a lot of character.
 In fact, they are often described as clown like.
 You will need to be consistent with training, but don’t expect perfect results - Frenchies like to be the boss!
 These dogs like to play, so you’ll have to find fun ways to keep them busy if you don’t want them bouncing off the walls in your home!